liferay/liferay-screens/ios/Documentation/WebContentDisplayScreenlet.md

 - iOS 7 and above

-## Portal Configuration

-For the `WebContentDisplayScreenlet` to function properly, there should be web content in the Liferay instance your app connects to.
-For more details on web content, please refer to the [Web Content Management](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/web-content-management-liferay-portal-6-2-user-guide-02-en) section of the Liferay User Guide.

 ## Features

 The `WebContentDisplayScreenlet` shows web content elements in your app, rendering the inner HTML of the web content.
 The screenlet also supports i18n, rendering contents differently depending on the device's current locale.